qtw-modeling/filtration/README.md

 # filtration
+2D-simulator of multiphase multicomponent filtration considering phase transitions and chemical reactions.
-Code written for defence of Bachelor + Master thesis at MIPT (2012 - 2015).
+The code was written during authors' work on Bachelor and Master thesis at MIPT (2012 - 2015).